Zahid

-Zahid is a male given name particularly popular in several Asian countries.
+Zahid is a male given name and family name or surname particularly popular in several Middle Eastern and Asian countries.
 It has its roots in the Arabic language.
 In Arabic, there are a few variations based on the exact pronunciation of the name thus having different meanings.
 One of the meanings of Zahid in Arabic is Altruistic.
-Zahid is also defined as "the noble man who stops other from wrong doing of 'respectable' belief", explained as: "The Zahid is the literal believer in the letter of the Law, opposed to the Soofi, who believes in its spirit: hence the former is called a Zahiri (outsider), and the latter a Batini, sider."
+Zahid is also defined as "the noble man who stops other from wrong doing of 'respectable' belief", explained as: "The Zahid is the literal believer in the letter of the Law, opposed to the Sufi, who believes in its spirit: hence the former is called a Zahiri (outsider), and the latter a Batini, sider."

 Notable persons with the name include: